workgiter/kube-app/README.md

-##top value for build, bottom for out of minikube testing
+##URL for mongo database: top value for build, bottom for out of minikube testing
 mongodb://mongodb-service:8000/employees
 mongodb://localhost:27017/employees